 - Attendance: 46,635

 The teams went to Chicago for Game 3, but the Orioles were dominant.
-They took advantage of 9 walks by Sox pitchers and won 11-1.
+The Orioles got a 1st-inning Eddie Murray bomb, deep into the upper deck in right-center field, and took advantage of 9 walks by Sox pitchers in winning 11-1.

 |WP: Tippy Martinez (1-0), LP: Britt Burns (0-1)|

 Game 4 was a classic pitcher's duel.
 Baltimore's Storm Davis and Tippy Martinez held the Sox scoreless through nine innings, and Chicago's Britt Burns matched the feat.
 Finally, outfielder Tito Landrum homered off Burns in the top of the 10th inning, and the Orioles went on to win the game, 3-0, to take the series.